 I have been working with sealing and expunging criminal records since 1997.
 I keep the expungement cost to a minimum to provide the best service at the lowest price.
 I provide a service that, except for some initial paperwork, is completely handled by my office.
 This gives you the freedom to go on with your life knowing that your sealing or expungement is being professionally handled.

-The total expungement cost to you varies depending on the legal fees charged, the county where the arrest occurred, the nature of the charge, etc. Below I have gone over most of the “fixed” costs and the legal fees I charge.
-This should give you a good idea of how much an expungement of sealing will cost you.
-Before I charge anyone seeking to seal or expunge their arrest record I make sure they qualify.
+The legal fees are fixed.
+The expungement costs varies depending on the county where the arrest occurred, the nature of the charge, etc. Below I have gone over most of the “fixed” costs and the legal fees.
+This will give you a good idea of how much an expungement of sealing will cost you.
+Before you pay a dime to seal or expunge your arrest record you should know if you qualify.
 There is no reason any attorney cannot do this for you.